-II) Cut the unknown sample T with the same two restriction enzymes (cut sites: CCCGGG and AGCT).

-III) Label the resulting candidate set of hash pools from T. Sequence pools having E Coli labels.
+- Cut the unknown sample T with the same two restriction enzymes (cut sites: CCCGGG and AGCT). - 3.
+Label the resulting candidate set of hash pools from T. Sequence the found E Coli labels.

 Protocol 1 in Pictures

 Genome sequence detection